EU may force banks to help set Euribor to keep it clean

 "Any banks considering withdrawing from the contributing panels should therefore take into account that they may be required to rejoin the panels," Barnier said.

-The rate-rigging scandal and uncertainty over how benchmarks will be directly regulated has led five banks - BayernLB, Rabobank, Raiffeisen, DekaBank and Citi - to pull out of the panel that helps set Euribor, reducing it to 39 members.
+The rate-rigging scandal and uncertainty over how benchmarks will be directly regulated has led to five banks - BayernLB, Rabobank, Raiffeisen, DekaBank and Citi - pulling out of the panel that helps set Euribor, reducing it to 39 members.

 Regulators fear smaller panels of contributors make benchmark lending rates less viable and easier to manipulate.

-The European Banking Federation (EBF), which runs Euribor, told the European Commission in a submission published on Friday that making contributions compulsory might be a solution but that incentive measures would work better.

-The industry body added in the submission that Euribor should be run by an independent, non-profit driven structure under public supervision, a step Britain is already taking with the similar London-based benchmark rate, Libor.
+The industry body said in a submission to the Commission, also published on Friday, that Euribor should be run by an independent, non-profit driven structure under public supervision, a step Britain is already taking with the similar London-based benchmark rate Libor.

-The EBF said in a press statement on Friday that consideration by Brussels of a legal obligation for banks to participate in Euribor was "a sensible precautionary measure against which there can be no objection".
+Making contributions compulsory "might be a solution", the EBF submission said, but "incentive measures" would be better.

 BARNIER'S LIST